andersborgabiro/overture2stl/README.md

 Use https://boundingbox.klokantech.com/ to select the area to generate an STL for.
 Select CSV for the output, that is then entered into Overture2Stl.

 It uses https://docs.overturemaps.org/getting-data/overturemaps-py/ to download map data, so it needs to be accessible from where you run Overture2Stl.
-If nothing else works, copy the overturemaps.exe there.
+If nothing else works, copy overturemaps.exe there.

-Downloading data takes a rather long time, but once downloaded for a certain area (based on the name you give it) they will be re-used unless you delete those files.
+Downloading data takes a rather long time, but once downloaded for a certain area (based on the name you give it) the files will be re-used unless you delete them.

-You adjust what types of data is included by adding to or removing from the default Overture types list.
+You adjust what types of data are included by adding to or removing from the default Overture types list.
 Of note, segment contains all roads, paths etc.

 Generating an aligned base is still work in progress, so you need to add your own for now (use e.g. TinkerCAD or the slicer).
-There's code in there that attempts to fix it, but it doesn't work, as the orientation gets a bit wrong.
+There's code in there that attempts to support it, but it doesn't work right now.

 Some areas contain lots of points that Overture2Stl will render as small cylinders.
 To avoid them set the point-related dimensions to 0.